Turbo Takeaways

 - You can also call 211 for transportation assistance in your area.

 With dozens of government benefits for seniors over 65, it can be overwhelming to find a program that matches your needs.
-You can start your search with a few of the resources below:
+The resources below are a good place to start your search:

-Whether you need help paying for nutritious food to support your physical and mental health or a little boost to your limited income, there are many state and federal government benefits for seniors over 65 you can depend on.
+Whether you need help paying for nutritious food to support your physical and mental health or a little boost to your limited income, you may qualify for state and federal government benefits for seniors 65 and over.

-The resources shared in this guide are a great place to start.
-Consider searching for free services for senior citizens that may be available through the government or non-profit organizations for extra help.
+The resources shared in this guide are a great starting point.
+Consider searching for free services for senior citizens that may be available through government or non-profit organizations to find the extra help you require.